 The population of Salem grew rapidly during the 18th century, resulting in the peaceful division of the First Church's congregation to form the East Church in 1719.
 Less peaceful was the mid-century schism during the ministry of Rev. Samuel Fisk, in which the ousted Fisk led supporters to form another First Church in 1735, which was compelled to change its name to the Third Church in 1762.
 The original First Church split again over ministerial preference in 1772, leading to the creation of the North Church of Salem.

 The original manuscripts in this collection are owned by our project partners, the Phillips Library at the Peabody Essex Museum.
-They consist of three bound volumes of church records which detail administrative affairs such as meetings, expenses, and chronicles of noteworthy events, as well as loose records from 1629-1831 which contain administrative correspondence, complaints, financial and legal documentation, and lists of officers.
-Also included are four letters from church officials to Paul Revere's foundry in Boston, regarding an order for a church bell.
+They consist of a bound volume of church records which detail administrative affairs such as meetings, expenses, and chronicles of noteworthy events, as well as assorted loose records from 1687-1780 which include a copy of the church's covenant, articles of agreement, correspondence, and financial records.

 This volume contains copies of early church records, which include historical accounts of various ministers, a copy of the church covenant, a copy of Rev. John Higginson's answer to the ministerial call in 1660, meeting minutes, a chronicle of noteworthy events, and subscriber lists.
 Also included are member listings, baptism records, and a list of those who renewed their baptismal covenants.
 Entries for 1691-2 briefly touch on the local witchcraft trials, recording Giles Corey's induction into the church one year prior to his death at the hands of Salem officials, and the official excommunication of Rebecca Nurse shortly before she was hanged.

-These assorted loose records include copies of covenants for the First and North churches, legal and financial documents, and correspondence between parishioners, clergy, and church councils.
+These assorted loose records include copies of the church covenant, legal and financial documents, and correspondence between parishioners, clergy, and church councils.

 |1687||legal release of Rev. John Wise of Chebacco Church from a restriction on public preaching.
 Also included is a petition by John Higgenson entreating leniency on the part of a "Mr. Neal"|